Columbus Zoo and Aquarium: Shores & Aquarium

+Australia and the Islands

+The Australia region is located on the far west side of the zoo, lying along the east bank of the Scioto River.
+The nocturnal exhibit opened in November 2003, while the kangaroo walkabout, koala habitat, and Lorikeet Aviary opened in 2004.
+The Nocturnal Building (formerly the 'Roadhouse') is an indoor nocturnal exhibit displaying animals from Southeast Asia, Australia, and New Zealand, including Indian crested porcupine, North Island brown kiwi, southern hairy-nosed wombat, and an indoor flight aviary displaying over twenty species of Asian and Australian birds.
+The region's feature habitat is the kangaroo walkabout exhibit, which houses red kangaroos and eastern grey kangaroos.
+The habitat is at ground-level, which allows visitors to walk through the actual habitat along with the kangaroos.
+The Columbus Zoo is one of only nine US zoos to permanently house koalas and is one of the few US zoos to display the species in both outdoor and indoor habitats.
+The exhibit in the region is Lorikeet Aviary featuring rainbow lorikeets, coconut lorikeets, and marigold lorikeets.
+The exhibit allows visitors to purchase a cup of nectar and feed the birds.
+In 2019, the Tasmanian devil exhibit opened, featuring the Tasmanian devils.

+The Islands of Southeast Asia region opened in 2003.
+Similarly to Asia Quest, Islands of Southeast Asia attempts to be more immersive, melding the exhibits and scenery to create the feeling that the visitor is walking through one continuous exhibit.
+This is done mostly with man-made scenery and vegetation.
+Included in the man-made scenery is a waterway that flows around the region and carries the boat ride from which visitors can view the region's exhibits.

 Congo Expedition

-The African forest region, "Congo Expedition," opened in 2000 and showcases animals from the Central African rainforest, which includes numerous primates, hooved mammals, large cats, and many birds housed in an aviary.
+The African forest region, "Congo Expedition", opened in 2000 and showcases animals from the Central African rainforest, which includes numerous primates, hooved mammals, large cats, and many birds housed in an aviary.
 The highlight of the region is the primate area featuring three generations of western lowland gorillas, the progeny of Colo, the first gorilla to be born in captivity in the world.

-The Columbus Zoo has a rapidly expanding group of bonobos, also known as pygmy chimpanzees.
-Bonobos are the closest living relative to humans and are only found at eight U.S. zoos and less than 20 worldwide zoos outside their native Democratic Republic of the Congo, where they are critically endangered.
+The Columbus Zoo has a rapidly expanding group of bonobos.
+Bonobos are the closest living relative to humans and are only found at eight U.S. zoos and less than 20 worldwide zoos outside their native Democratic Republic of the Congo, where they are endangered.

 On May 18, 2012, one of the zoo's gorillas, Mumbah, died of heart failure at the age of 47.
 Mumbah had been part of the Columbus Zoo since 1984, when he was acquired from an animal park in England.